nhayward/revpit/user/pages/08.faq/default.md

 <div markdown="1">

 **A:** In 2020 and 2021, we paired with **Tessera Editorial** to bring mentees from that program on to \#RevPit to shadow our editors and gain experience with evaluating submissions and going through a slush pile.
-While we aren’t pairing with them in 2022, we plan on doing so again in 2023.
+While we aren’t pairing with them for the 2023 Annual Contest, we plan on doing so again in 2024.
+We do continually pair with them for our 10Queries mini events.
 In their own words, "Tessera Editorial was founded on the idea that publishing can and should be an accessible industry to all people.
 Through myriad diverse voices in the profession, we hope to open the world of books to as many readers as possible."
 Learn more about them on the [Tessera Editorial website](https://www.tesseraeditorial.com?target=_blank)!

-In 2023, Tessera Editorial mentees will have access to their paired editor's submissions and corresponding notes.
-With approval from the author, mentees will also have access to the first round of revisions with the editor's winner.

 </div>